awein/SleepProxyClient/README.md

 To get this running, a SleepProxyServer on your local network is required.
 If present, it will announce itself via MDNS as <code>_sleep-proxy._udp</code>.
 Such a server is included in many Apple devices like its network products "Time Capsule" and "AirPort Express".
 But an Apple TV or any Mac running 10.6 or above can be turned into a sleep proxy server too.

+### Status
+The latest relase of SleepProxyClient is 0.4.

+The implementation should be feature complete and works great within the tested environments.
+Please report issues to make it even more stable to use.

 ## Setup / Install